ualinuxoid/lintweak/README.md

 [Windata](https://codeberg.org/ualinuxoid/lintweak/src/branch/main/scripts/windata.sh).
 Should help you to extract your personal files from Windows machine.
 Designed to run from live Debian-based Linux. *Experimental tool*.
 [Github mirror](https://github.com/ualinuxoid/lintweak/blob/main/scripts/windata.sh)

+[Reed-Solomon](https://codeberg.org/ualinuxoid/lintweak/src/branch/main/scripts/reed-solomon.sh) file protector.
+Aims to help you not to loose or damage your data on partially faulty storage systems.
+In short - this will try to prevent data corruption. ***WARNING: I am NOT python developer!
+Python module was AI assisted.*** *While it works as normal program, I respect my users and will NOT put this tool in main section untill it passes someone's review.* **USE ON OWN RISK** [Github mirror](https://github.com/ualinuxoid/lintweak/blob/main/scripts/reed-solomon.sh)

 ### ℹ️ Info:
 Scripts here written in pure bash on purpose.
 I am trying to make them easily verifiable, even if you are not computer programmer.
 Transparency is the most important thing, when it is about trust.
 So I will to avoid other languages as much as possible.